AlbusChen/Text-Clustering-via-LLM/README.md

 This repository contains the implementation code for the paper "[Text Clustering as Classification with LLMs](https://arxiv.org/abs/2410.00927)".

-You can refer the latest repository "[here](https://github.com/ECNU-Text-Computing/Text-Clustering-via-LLM)".
+You can refer to the latest repository [here](https://github.com/ECNU-Text-Computing/Text-Clustering-via-LLM).

 ## Initial Setup